josecruzado21/centigrad/README.md

 - Centigrad supports for the passing of initial weights and biases in each layer.
 - Centigrad implements `fit()` and `predict()` methods in the `Network` class.

+# TO DOs

+- Refactor to avoid redundant calculation of gradients

 # License